dev-javascript/react-dyn-tabs/README.md

 **NOTE :**

-You can find other themes at src/themes folder.
+You can find other themes at themes folder.

 ## Caveats